-Today, I’m excited to share with you how to use the MAX and MIN functions in a spreadsheet.
+Today, we will discuss how to use the MAX and MIN functions in a spreadsheet.
 These super handy functions allow you to find the highest and lowest values in a range of cells, and they can be real game-changers when you’re working with business data.
 Let’s dive right in!

 First, let’s talk about the MAX function.
 Imagine you own a small bakery, and you’re tracking your daily sales for the past month.
 You want to know your best sales day to understand which products or promotions work best.
 That’s where the MAX function comes in!